bytenode/bytenode/README.md

 ## Acknowledgements

 I had the idea of this tool many years ago.
 However, I finally decided to implement it after seeing this [issue](https://github.com/nodejs/node/issues/11842) by @hashseed.
-Also, some parts was inspired by [v8-compile-cache](https://github.com/zertosh/v8-compile-cache) by @zertosh.
+Also, some parts were inspired by [v8-compile-cache](https://github.com/zertosh/v8-compile-cache) by @zertosh.